In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 So in 2016, I vowed to go back and apply the knowledge I gained by finishing the courses I already purchased.
 Then, and only then, could I purchase future courses — but I must also fully apply these lessons to my business.
 Because of this strategy, I only spent $541 on courses for that entire year.

-One of the best investments I made was to purchase an Asana for Bloggers course from my friend Matt G. (who literally lives up the street from me) for only $25.
+One of the best investments I DID make though was to purchase an Asana for Bloggers course from my friend Matt G. (who literally lives up the street from me) for only $25.
 Using his advice I was able to create an editorial calendar for my blog, and stick to it, for the entire year.

 I have gone through all of the lessons of these courses and in the last 3-6 months of 2016 was able to implement all of the action items.
 This lead to seeing massive results (see the above paragraph) — all for nearly half of the cost of what I spent the previous year.